What is an MCA Loan?

 Merchant cash advances are just one form of small business funding.
 If you’re interested in MCAs because you have poor credit, there are other bad credit business loans to consider.

-Businesses selling on credit and issuing invoices would benefit more from invoice factoring.
-It’s similar in that it’s a B2B transaction where the funder purchases future receivables in exchange for a cash advance.
+Businesses that sell on credit and issue invoices would benefit more from accounts receivable factoring.
+It’s similar in that it involves a B2B transaction, where the funder purchases future receivables in exchange for a cash advance.
 However, it’s specifically for unpaid invoices in accounts receivable rather than anticipated future credit card receipts.

 MCAs most commonly take payment from future credit card transactions.
-A revenue-based loan might make more sense if your business doesn’t do a high volume of card sales.
-These financing structures are similar to MCAs, but repayment comes from all revenue sources.
+A revenue based business loan might make more sense if your business doesn’t do a high volume of card sales.
+These financing structures are similar to MCAs, but repayment is sourced from all revenue streams.

 You might also be interested in the following small business loans: